 The southern portion of the Great Bear Rainforest has generally the same assemblage of wildlife species as the more northern regions.
-However our intended route provides us with the opportunity (if weather conditions and the sea state permits) to explore more exposed "outer" islands (e.g., the region in and around Calvert Island as seen on the accompanying map).
+However our intended route provides us with the opportunity (if weather conditions and the sea state permits) to explore more exposed "outer" islands.
 This gives us a greater chance of seeing and photographing several species of wildlife, including coastal Gray Wolves, Sea Otters, Steller Sea Lions and Fin Whales than on a typical northern Great Bear trip.
 But please note that on this trip our chances of encountering a Spirit Bear are lower than in the northern Great Bear trips we run in the late summer and early autumn.